DevArqf/Cadia-Bot/CONTRIBUTE.md

 If the maintainers do not approve your pull request, they will leave a comment on the pull request with what you need to fix.
 You should fix the issues and then make a new commit to the branch.
 After you make a new commit, the maintainers will review your pull request again.

+### How do i make a branch?

+This part assumes you are using vscode.

+Vscode makes it really easy to make a new branch using the built in git features.
+You can check your activity bar (the bar on the left with all the icons) and search for a git icon.
+Click on the git icon and you should be in the source control tab.

+Then you can click the 3 dots on the top right of the source control tab and click on `Branch` > `Create Branch From...` and then select `main` on the menu that pops up.
+You can then name your branch and click enter.

 ### How to do local testing

 To do local testing, you should use a seperate bot token for your local bot.
 You should not use the bot token for the main bot for local testing.
 You can get a bot token from the Discord Developer Portal (<https://discord.com/developers/applications>).